Skip to content

 }

-In a non-template regular function, the parameter type is fixed — there is no scenario where "the type is decided as lvalue or rvalue based on the passed argument."
-Using std::forward on a fixed-type parameter like this just adds confusion and makes the code's intent unclear.
+In a non-template plain function, the parameter type is fixed, there's no "decide lvalue or rvalue from the argument" going on.
+Using std::forward on a fixed-type parameter just muddies the code's intent.

 cpp